neuropacs/neuropacs-docs/docs/security-&-regulatory-compliance.md

 - **Our Practices:**
   - Risk assessments & remediation plans
   - Encryption of PHI at rest (AES-256) and in transit (TLS 1.2+)
-  - Role-based access controls (RBAC) & least-privilege
+  - Role-based access controls (RBAC), least-privilege, OAuth2
   - Regular security awareness training for all personnel

 ---